kagrze/disgram/README.md

 ## Disambiguated skip-gram model

-This is a Python 2.x implementation of the disambiguated skip-gram model introduced in [1].
+This is a TensorFlow 1.x implementation of the disambiguated skip-gram model introduced in [1].

 ### Instalation